bharatbalothia/wcelab-OMT/User_Journey.md

 ### Epic 2?
 Run migration Test mode for InFlightOrders/InFlightShipments for a day (//TODO: link to the Epic)

-User is running Order Migration Tool first time to test the generated target importOrder input XML, with the intent to use that XML to manually import it to target system using one migration server and one JVM.
+User is running Order Migration Tool first time to test the generated target importOrder/importShipment input XML, with the intent to use that XML to manually import it to target system using one migration server and one JVM for InflightOrders/InflightShipments.

 1. The user reviews the ```./config/source/source.properties``` to confirm the start date and end date.
 1. The user executes the migration with ```./oms-migration.sh testInflightOrders``` for orders and  ```./oms-migration.sh testInflightShipments``` for shipments.
 This instructs Order Migration Tool to: